terra-money/docs/docs/develop/dapp/quick-start/using-terrain-testnet.md

 ## 1. Create a Bombay wallet

 [Create a new wallet](../../../learn/terra-station/download/terra-station-extension.md#create-a-wallet) using the Terra Station extension.
-It's recommended to name this wallet Bombay or testnet so it's easy to remember that it's only used for Bombay.
+It's recommended to name this wallet "Bombay" or "testnet" so it's easy to remember that it's only used for Bombay.

 After creating a Bombay wallet and storing the seed phrase, request funds from the testnet faucet: